-The Eurobodalla Regional Botanic Gardens were damaged by bushfire on 31 December 2019 and are closed until further notice.
+The Eurobodalla Regional Botanic Gardens are now open again after being damaged by bushfire on 31 December 2019.

 The gardens range over 42 ha and there are more than 8 km of walking tracks, including a 1 km loop for visitors with limited mobility.
 The gardens are on Forestry NSW land that was logged about a century ago.
 The site was allocated for the botanic garden in 1987 and the visitor centre opened in 2001.